raspberrypilearning/cd-dice-roller/en/step_1.md

 ## Introduction

-Create a dice roll simulator using Javascript that you can use instead of real dice in a variety of games including monopoly, yahtzee or liars dice.
+Create a dice roll simulator using JavaScript that you can use instead of real dice in a variety of games including Monopoly, Yahtzee or Liar's dice.

 ### What you will make